How To Not Spend Money When Budgeting Doesn’t Work

 Even if a detailed budget hasn’t worked for you, a simplified system can help.
 Split your income into categories, like savings, essentials, and flexible spending.
 This helps you avoid mindless purchases and ensures your money works toward your goals.

-It sounds counterintuitive, but setting aside a small, specific amount of money each month purely for you to spend on whatever you want (a fancy coffee, a book, or a silly gadget) can actually save your financial plan.
-It prevents feelings of deprivation, which reduces the risk of a "binge-spending" blowout from feeling too restricted.
+It sounds counterintuitive, but setting aside a small, specific amount of money each month for yourself can actually help your financial plan.
+Use it to spend on whatever you want, like a fancy coffee, a book, or a small gadget.
+It prevents feelings of deprivation, which reduces the risk of a binge-spending blowout from feeling too restricted.

 4.6.
 Try no-spend days